KrunkKracker/tmobile_op7tp_mclaren_bootani/README.md

 This is a simple module to remove the horrible pink T-Mobile boot animation on the T-Mobile OnePlus 7t Pro McLaren phone.
 Will also work with teh regular OnePlus 7t Pro, if you are so inclined.

-Justin install it, reboot and enjoy the McLaren boot animation.
+Just install it, reboot and enjoy the McLaren boot animation.